Not all eating concerns or problems are eating disorders.

 - Worrying about the weight, shape, or size of your body

-- Feeling like your identity and value are based on how you look or how much you weigh
+- Feeling like your identity and value are based on your looks and weight

-If you weigh yourself, skip meals, count calories, or exercise too much doesn’t necessarily mean that you need to seek assistance.
-Sometimes, however, a person’s attitudes about food, weight, and body size may jeopardize health, happiness, and even safety.
+If you weigh yourself, skip meals, count calories, or exercise too much it doesn’t necessarily mean that you need to seek assistance.
+Sometimes a person’s attitudes about food, weight, and body size may jeopardize their health, happiness, and even safety.
 If you are concerned about a friend’s eating behaviors, or your own, that is a signal that counseling may be needed.

-Counseling Center staff can work to help you understand and cope with many of these thoughts, feelings, and behaviors.
+Counseling and Psychological Services staff can work to help you understand and cope with many of these thoughts, feelings, and behaviors.
 You may feel relief and ease just from talking about them.
 Eating concerns and problems are issues that can get better.
 Asking for help and support is an important first step.